oroinc/documentation/user/storefront/checkout/guest-checkout.rst

 Guest Checkout
 ==============

-In the Oro storefront, guest customers can place orders similarly to registered users.
+In the Oro storefront, :ref:`guest customers <sys--conf--commerce--guest>` can place orders similarly to registered users.
 They are, however, limited to just one shopping list.

 Unauthenticated customers can proceed to the checkout through: